 The older Buddhist monk was responsible for the spiritual life of his chigo as well as his education, much like the relationship between a samurai and his wakashu.
 The samurai was a model of the proper morality, dedication, and virtue found in the bushido code - the instruction manual of sorts for samurai - and he imparted that upon his companion.
 He also taught the wakashu fighting techniques, social etiquette, and anything else he would need to know to one day be a samurai.

 In exchange for this training, the wakashu provided the samurai with a sense of honor and of duty as well as companionship.

-If he agreed to take on a wakashu, the samurai held him under his care in a "brotherhood contract" and until the latter came of age, usually around 18 years old.
-There are instances of the two men continuing on their relationship after the younger reached adulthood, however.
+If he agreed to take on a wakashu, the samurai held him under his care in a "brotherhood contract" until the former came of age, usually around 18 years old.
+There were instances of the two men continuing on their relationship after the younger reached adulthood, however.